-- 10.31 The Coastal Partners (CP) prepared the River Hamble to Portchester Flood & Coastal Erosion Risk Management (FCERM) Strategy.
+- 10.33 The Coastal Partners (CP) prepared the River Hamble to Portchester Flood & Coastal Erosion Risk Management (FCERM) Strategy.
 The Strategy covers 58km of coastline which stretches from Portchester Castle to Burridge (on the east bank of the River Hamble).
 It includes the Gosport and Lee-on-the-Solent coastline.
 The strategy was adopted by Gosport and Fareham Councils in April 2015 and was approved by the Environment Agency (EA) in April 2016.
-It identifies a series of Strategy Management Zones (SMZs) and puts forward an action plan of planned works to be delivered over the GBLP plan period. - 10.32 The Gosport area is covered by two SMZs (SMZ2 and SMZ3).
+It identifies a series of Strategy Management Zones (SMZs) and puts forward an action plan of planned works to be delivered over the GBLP plan period. - 10.34 The Gosport area is covered by two SMZs (SMZ2 and SMZ3).
 SMZ2 covers the area from Fareham Creek to Gilkicker Point and SMZ3 covers the area from Gilkicker Point to Titchfield Haven.
-The initial assessment of the flood and erosion defence infrastructure required is set out in the Council's Infrastructure Delivery Plan. - 10.33 The Environment Agency approved funding in late 2016 for the Borough Council (through the CP) to develop outline designs for three separate flood defence schemes called Forton FCERM Scheme, Alverstoke FCERM Scheme and Seafield FCERM Scheme.
+The initial assessment of the flood and erosion defence infrastructure required is set out in the Council's Infrastructure Delivery Plan. - 10.35 The Environment Agency approved funding in late 2016 for the Borough Council (through the CP) to develop outline designs for three separate flood defence schemes called Forton FCERM Scheme, Alverstoke FCERM Scheme and Seafield FCERM Scheme.
 These proposals were the subject of public consultation at a number of locations in the Borough during July 2017.

-The outline stages of the projects have now concluded. - 10.34 There are 114 properties in Alverstoke that are currently at risk from a 1 in 100 year flood event, expected to increase to 142 properties by year 2060.
-The scheme will cover approximately 120m of coastal frontage at the western end of Stoke Lake.
+- 10.36 There are 114 properties in Alverstoke that are currently at risk from a 1 in 100 year flood event, expected to increase to 142 properties by year 2060.
+The scheme will cover approximately 150m of coastal frontage at the western end of Stoke Lake.
 Grant in aid funding for the detailed design and construction stages of the Alverstoke FCERM was approved by the EA (2018).
-The detailed design stage completed in early 2020 and planning permission granted in November 2020 with construction planned in 2021. - 10.35 There are 80 properties in Seafield that are currently at risk from a 1 in 100 year flood event, expected to increase to 193 properties by year 2060.
+The detailed design stage completed in early 2020 and planning permission was granted in November 2020 with construction planned shortly. - 10.37 There are 80 properties in Seafield that are currently at risk from a 1 in 100 year flood event, expected to increase to 193 properties by year 2060.
 The scheme will cover approximately 770m of coastal frontage between Old Road and Mariners Way where Haslar Lake and Workhouse Lake meet.
 Grant in aid funding for an enhanced outline design of the Seafield FCERM scheme was approved by the EA (2018).
 This is to allow more detailed cost certainty and to understand significant environmental impacts before bidding for funding for the final detailed design and construction stages of the project.
-Significant additional funding contributions will be required to deliver the construction stage

-- of the project.
-The enhanced outline design stage commenced in early 2019.
-The programme for construction is currently uncertain and dependant on securing contributions. - 10.36 There are 72 properties in Forton that are currently at risk from a 1 in 100 year flood event, expected to increase to 232 properties by year 2060.
+Significant additional funding contributions will be required to deliver the construction stage of the project.
+The enhanced outline design stage has been completed but a funding gap of £3 million exists which needs to be addressed before detailed design and construction can be progressed.
+All options for this scheme are being explored.
+Subject to planning being secured by the end of Summer 2021, construction is planned for 2026-2028. - 10.38 There are 72 properties in Forton that are currently at risk from a 1 in 100 year flood event, expected to increase to 232 properties by year 2060.
 The scheme will cover approximately 175m of coastal frontage at the western end of Forton Lake.
 Funding for the detailed design and construction stages of the project was secured from Regional Flood and Coastal Committee Levy and FCRM grant in aid in early 2019.
 The detailed design stage completed in early 2020 with construction planned for summer 2021, subject to the potential need for additional funding.
-The planning application is currently under consideration in December 2020. - 10.37 Further information about these three scheme proposals can be found on the CP website at: www.coastalpartners.org.uk/authority/gosport
+The planning application (20/00429/FULL) was granted permission in January 2021. - 10.39 Further information about these three schemes can be found on the CP website at: www.coastalpartners.org.uk/authority/gosport